 This blog explains what is a convenience fee and other important aspects related to this Convenience charges

 The merchant charges the convenience fee when the customer makes the payment through a non-standard mode of payment rather than the standard one.

 Standard payments could be cash, cheque, etc. And, a non-standard one is generally an e-payment or online payment mode.
 It can be a payment gateway with multiple payment modes like a credit card, debit card, net banking, UPI, etc.

 Therefore, when a customer chooses to make the payment through a credit card or an online payment method, they may be charged a convenience fee by the merchant.

-This can be explained with the example.
 You may notice that when you book the movie tickets, book the railway or airline tickets, pay the college or other fees, bill payments, etc., then an extra fee is charged and it would be named as a convenience fee or internet handling charges.